 - TAC Team

 And many more….

 GPD currently has three K9’s assigned to the patrol division.
-They are: K9 Kato partnered with Officer Stephen Hershberger, K9 Echo partnered with Sergeant Chris Bridges, and K9 Hercules partnered with Officer Mitch Tuttle.
+They are: K9 Kato partnered with Officer Jacob Mays, K9 Echo partnered with Sergeant Chris Bridges, and K9 Hercules partnered with Officer Mitch Tuttle.

 Aside from assigned patrol vehicles the Patrol Division also has access to a department UTV.
 The UTV is fully marked and equipped with emergency lights and sirens.
 The UTV can be used to get officers quickly into an area where a standard police car cannot go.
 It also allows officers to be mobile during community events.

 The Greensburg Police Department Investigations Division regularly receives calls for service from the Patrol Division that require a more thorough investigation.
 They are also responsible for handling major crime scenes and coordinating the on-scene investigation.

 Detectives regularly investigate property crimes, such as theft, burglary, and financial crimes.
 Personal crimes, such as battery and robbery.
 Death investigations, including homicide, suicide, and accidental deaths.
 Domestic violence crimes, such as battery, confinement, and violation of protection orders.

 Detectives go on to receive extensive training in specialties, including death investigation, crime scene investigation, drug, and undercover investigations, and interview and interrogation.
 This ensures that the City of Greensburg has the most capable investigators ready for any situation.